AxelMontini/algorithms-and-datastructures/algo-book/src/datastructures.md

 4. Else, if the current node is less than `k`, set its right child as current node.
 Then go to step 2.
 5. Else, it means that the current node is equal to `k`.
 The node has been found, return.

+Insertion of a node `n` is pretty simple:

+0. Start at the root.
+If there's no root, set `n` as root.
+1. Look at the current node.
+2. If `n` is less or equal than the current node, set the left child as current node and go to step _1_, unless there's no right child: in that case, set `n` as left child.
+3. Else, set the right child as current node and go to step _1_, unless ... (analogous to step _2_ ).

+This way the node is inserted in the right place.

+Deletion is a bit trickier, as one has to account for deletion of nodes that have children.

+Procedure Delete node `n`:

+1. If `n` has no children, simple remove `n` from the tree.
+2. Else if it has only one child, remove `n` and put its only child at in its place.
+3. Else, do the following: find either the smallest node greater than `n` or the greatest node smaller than `n` _without children_ (usually a leaf), remove it and put it in `n`'s place (deleting `n`).

 ### AVL Tree

 ### Min / Max heap